This page includes answers to some of HERC’s most common consulting service questions.

-The U. S. Department of Veterans Affairs uses the Managerial Cost Accounting Office (MCA) for fiscal management and to determine the cost of patient care.
+VA uses the Managerial Cost Accounting Office (MCA) for fiscal management and to determine the cost of patient care.
 National Data Extracts (NDEs) have been created to facilitate access to workload and cost information.
-These extracts report costs of inpatient and outpatient encounters, reflecting actual resource use within the VA.
+These extracts report costs of inpatient and outpatient encounters, reflecting actual resource use within VA.
 These data contain rare outlier observations with cost inconsistent to the care provided.

 HERC has developed SAS code to flag and adjust outlier observations in the Managerial Cost Accounting Pharmacy National Data Extract (the MCA PHA NDE).
 The PHA file contains prescription-level records which include detailed cost information on each prescription filled, both inpatient and outpatient.